eendebakpt/oapackage/docs/oapackage-intro.rst

 Interfaces
 ----------

-The Orthogonal Array package has interfaces in C++ and Python, which include command line tools for generating, manipulating and analyzing all the types of arrays and designs.
+The Orthogonal Array package has interfaces in C++ and Python for generating, manipulating and analyzing all the types of arrays and designs.
 In this documentation, you will find references to both the Python and the C++ interface.
+The package also includes several command line tools.

 For the generation of optimal designs :cite:`EendebakSO`, the Orthogonal Array package has also a Matlab interface; see the documentation `README.Matlab.md <https://github.com/eendebakpt/oapackage/README.Matlab.md>`_.